husnirama/SpokenLanguangeDetection/README.md

 # Demo

-All you need to run the script its just download the datasource on your local directory and clone the repository (*include model.h5 & modelLSTM.h5*)
+All you need to run the script its just download the datasource on your local directory and clone the repository (*include model.h5 & modelLSTM.h5*).
+Run index.ipynb on your local machine

 Using python3.6 environtment in jupyter notebook.
 Don't forget to install several package via pip (*the detail of the packages are listed in scripts*)